 On May 24, 2018, the District entered into an installment agreement for \$900,000 to purchase its administration building.
-The note is payable monthly through August 2030, and compounds interest at a rate of 3.4% per annum.
-Future remaining payments are as follows:
+The loan is payable monthly through August 2030, and compounds interest at a rate of 3.4% per annum.
+The District paid-off the loan payable in fiscal year 2023.